-(47) Candidates must comply with the codes and policies that are stipulated in the Responsible Conduct of Research Policy or the Menzies Responsible Research Policy as applicable.
-Before candidates may start their research activity, they need to seek and maintain clearance from:

-- a. the Human Research Ethics Committee at the University if their research involves human participants, as defined by the Australian Code for the Responsible Conduct of Research; - b. the Animal Ethics Committee at the University if their research involves animals; or - c. the Top End Human Research Ethics Committee for candidates with the Menzies School of Health. - (48) The University has appointed Research Integrity Advisors within each Home Faculty to guide and advise staff and candidates on responsible research practices.
-The Research Misconduct Allegation Procedures details how staff or students can submit an allegation of research misconduct.
+- (49) Candidates must comply with the codes and policies that are stipulated in the Responsible Conduct of Research Policy or the Menzies Responsible Research Policy as applicable.
+If research involves collecting data from humans or using animals for scientific purposes, before candidates may start their research activity, they need to seek and maintain clearance from: - a. the Human Research Ethics Committee at the University if their research involves human participants, as defined by the Australian Code for the Responsible Conduct of Research; - b. the Animal Ethics Committee at the University if their research involves animals; or - c. the Top End Human Research Ethics Committee for candidates with the Menzies School of Health Research. - (50) Research Integrity Advisors within each home faculty can guide and advise staff and candidates on responsible research practices.
+Responsible Conduct of Research Procedure details how staff or students can submit an allegation of research misconduct.